Bracebridge Hospital Site

 The proposed site offers up to 45+ acres of land, which means the site exceeds the recommended 40 acres for a new development.
 We’ve heard questions about whether a pit or major excavation is required, and the answer is no—this site allows us to move forward with the current model without those additional challenges.

-Importantly, the land also meets the Ministry of Health’s requirement to plan for future expansion, should it ever be needed.
-So not only does it meet the needs of today—it’s a site that supports the healthcare needs of tomorrow.
+Importantly, the land also meets the Ministry of Health’s requirement to plan for future expansion, if required.

 Why was this site chosen?

 Renovating the existing site was deemed infeasible due to space limitations that prevent necessary expansions to meet modern healthcare standards and future growth.
-Additionally, renovations would take much longer (which has a cost impact), and significantly disrupt hospital operations, impacting patient care during construction.
+Additionally, renovations would take much longer, impacting costs, and significantly disrupt hospital operations, impacting patient care.
 Building a new facility was found to be more cost-effective and better suited to meeting the community’s long-term healthcare needs.

 What was the decision-making process around site selection, and who was included?